Gross Domestic Product And Gross National Product Difference

 4. Consider Purchasing Power Parity (PPP): When comparing GDP and GNP across countries, consider using purchasing power parity (PPP) to adjust for differences in price levels.
 PPP-adjusted GDP and GNP provide a more accurate comparison of living standards and economic performance.
 PPP takes into account the relative cost of goods and services in different countries, allowing for a more meaningful comparison of economic output.

 6. Understand the Limitations: Be aware of the limitations of GDP and GNP.
 These metrics do not capture non-market activities such as household work, volunteer work, and the informal economy.
 They also do not account for environmental degradation or social well-being.
-Therefore, it is essential to use GDP and GNP in conjunction with other indicators that measure these aspects of economic health.
+That's why, it is essential to use GDP and GNP in conjunction with other indicators that measure these aspects of economic health.

 FAQ